What Is -12 As A Rational Number

 Conclusion

 Now that you understand that -12 is a rational number, consider exploring more complex mathematical concepts.
 Practice converting different types of numbers into fractional form, and look for real-world applications of rational numbers in everyday life.
-Share this knowledge with others and help them unlock the beauty and power of mathematics!
+Share this knowledge with others and help them get to the beauty and power of mathematics!